asikorski05/windtunnel_ECE103/README.md

 If there is a sensor error, please check that digital pins 2-5 are connected properly.
-If wind speed is erratic or unrealistic, please check that a seperate 5V power supply is connected.
+If wind speed is erratic or unrealistic, please check that a seperate 5V power supply is connected and the analog pins 0-1 are connected properly.